 If the harasser does not back down even by you voicing your discomfort in private, it would be good to bring some attention to it in public.
 This helps your case as the harasser is chastised in front of your common colleagues and this builds pressure on him to stay within limits.

-This is more of a personal advice.
-If you are receiving messages or mails from this person that hint at a different meaning or have disturbing material in them, do remember to save them.
+This is more personal advice.
+If you are receiving messages or emails from this person that hint at a different meaning or have disturbing material in them, do remember to save them.
 Women usually are so disturbed by harassment that their knee jerk reaction is to delete everything offensive or disturbing.
-My advise it, keep them.
+My advice is, keep them.
 To back your end up, just in case.

-In the worst case scenario, if you need to register a formal complaint, please do.
+In the worst-case scenario, if you need to register a formal complaint, please do.
 Your dignity is more important than a job that takes it away from you.
-And by not standing up to injustice of this sort, you are paving the way for many more such cases in your office.
+And by not standing up to the injustice of this sort, you are paving the way for many more such cases in your office.
 Even if it doesn’t go your way and nothing is done to the harasser I would say, better that than bearing the harassment any day.
-Obviously the choice is yours!
+Obviously, the choice is yours!